Dwaraka-Poreddy/android-mental-model-atlas/02-coroutines-core/02-coroutine-vs-thread.md

 A Unit Of Work That Can Pause And Continue Later
 ```

-However, this immediately raises an important question:
+This immediately raises an important question:

 ```text
 How Is A Coroutine Different From A Thread?